bushbaby/BsbFlysystem/README.md

 - WebDav
 - Zip

-### Cache

-\- **not yet implemented** -

 ### Filesystems

-There is one FilesystemFactory which creates a Filesystem of EventableFilesystem based on the configuration
+There is one FilesystemFactory which creates a Filesystem or EventableFilesystem based on the configuration

 ## Advanced Usage